 Q: This all sounds complicated.
 How can health officials keep track of what works and what doesn’t?

-“It is very complicated,” states Neha Agarwal, associate director of PATH's Diagnostic program, “which is why the PATH team has expanded our COVID-19 Diagnostics Dashboards to shed light on what we know and don’t know about the variants and their impact on testing.
+“It is very complicated,” says Olivia Halas, program coordinator, “which is why the PATH team has expanded our COVID-19 Diagnostics Dashboards to shed light on what we know and don’t know about the variants and their impact on testing.

 “Our new variant-specific dashboards—one for molecular tests and one for antigen tests—track key variables such as assay multiplicity and gene or protein target sites.
-And they help users understand which tests are presumed or confirmed to work with three of the most common variants (Alpha, Beta, Gamma, and Delta).”
+And they help users understand which tests are presumed or confirmed to work with three of the most common variants (Alpha, Beta, Gamma, Delta, and Omicron)," says Olivia.
+"The dashboard is continuously evolving as more information on diagnostics and variants becomes available, with information on what we currently know on performance of the diagnostics with Omicron now being added.”

 Lorraine adds, “Of roughly 56 molecular and antigen tests we’ve assessed, 46 had publicly available manufacturer information on the effectiveness of detecting the Beta variant (initially reported in South Africa), and 41 on the Gamma and Delta variants (initially reported in Brazil/Japan and India, respectively)."